Floris/blog/readme.md

 login email: admin@gmail.com
 login password: secret

 :exclamation: To add "Administrator" role to an user.
 Go in the database to user_role and add user_id to the role_id.
-The role_id of "Administrator" is by default 1. :exclamation:
+The role_id of "Administrator" is by default 1.